-On the morning of September 5th, 1984 just before 8 am Frank LaGassie was making his way along the shore of Lake Erie looking for wood he could burn.
+It was 8 am on the morning of September 5th, 1984.
+Frank LaGassie was making his way along the shore of Lake Erie.
+He was out looking for wood he could burn.
 In the midst of his hunt for wood, LaGassie spotted something off in the distance which piqued his interest.

-LaGassie went to investigate what he initially presumed was a tree trunk but as he got closer he realized it was no such thing.
+LaGassie went to investigate.
+He initially presumed it was a tree trunk but as he got closer he realized it was no such thing.
 Instead, LaGassie had made a gruesome discovery he would never forget.
 In front of him was the decaying remains of a female body.

 The remains he discovered consisted of the legs from above the knees up to the lower torso.
 No other body parts where visible.

-The coroner Arthur Pearce, working with what little he had determined that the victim was a female and was probably aged in her thirties, was around 5 ft 5 and would have weighed approximately 115 pounds.
+The coroner Arthur Pearce, working with what little he had determined that the victim was a female.
+She was probably aged in her thirties.
+Pearce estimated the victim was around 5 ft 5 and would have weighed approximately 115 pounds.

-Pearce thought the victim may have been dead up to 6 months with the body been in the water for at least 3 months.
+Pearce thought the victim may have been dead up to 6 months.
+He thought at least 3 of those months was spent in the water.
 He also believed the body may have been in some sort of container initially due to the lack of waterlogging in the flesh.

 The torso was also covered in some sort of preservative which had made the skin leathery.
 Results revealed either chloride of lime or calcium hypochlorite was the chemical used.

-One theory the coroner proposed from this was that the killer had originally applied the chemical to help dissolve the body as a disposal method.
-However, the killer had instead used the wrong kind of lime and had actually preserved the deceased.
+The coroner felt the killer had originally applied the chemical to help dissolve the body.
+However, the killer had instead used the wrong kind of lime.
+He had unintentionally preserved the deceased.

-A scar was also found on the Lady Of The Lake from an operation they had received in the last year or so to remove the uterus.
-The coroner was quick to point out that due to how common the operation was the information would probably be of little use in helping to identify the victim.
+A scar was also found on the Lady Of The Lake.
+This was from an operation received in the last year or so to remove the uterus.
+Due to how common the operation was the information would be of little use in helping to identify the victim.

 An Earlier Finding Linked

 Two weeks prior to the discovery of the Lady Of The Lake a man named Joseph Hejduk had discovered some remains on a lakeshore estate.
-After reporting his discovery, police initially wrote them off as animal bones and asked Hejduk to bury his findings in the sand.
+After reporting his discovery, police initially wrote them off as animal bones.
+Hejduk was asked to bury his findings in the sand.

-After reading of the discovery of the Lady Of The Lake Hejduk decided to again contact investigators about his earlier discovery.
+After reading of the discovery of the Lady Of The Lake Hejduk decided to again contact investigators.
 This time the remains were recovered and taken for examination.

 The body parts were found to be human ribs and vertebrae.
-Coroner Pearce upon inspection declared they were an exact match for the remains of the lower torso found by Frank LeGrassie.
+Coroner Pearce declared they were an exact match for the remains of the lower torso found by Frank LeGrassie.

 Over the following days, a number of reported sightings of body parts along Lake Erie were made.
-Police investigated each one as well as making their own searches but the only other remain found was to be the upper part of an arm.
+Police investigated each one as well as making their own searches.
+The only other remains found was to be the upper part of an arm.

 Several theories were considered and ruled out.
 The coroner quickly ruled out that the torso been left could have been a mere prank played by medical students.
 Grave robbery of an already deceased corpse was also ruled out after searches of all the graveyards in the area.

-Pearce was also quick to dismiss the police’s theory of suicide or an accident in which the victim was hit by the propeller of a boat.
-The reason he was sure of this was that the vertebrae that had been discovered showed clear markings that the blade of a knife had been used.
+Pearce was quick to dismiss the police’s theory of suicide or an accident in which the victim was hit by the propeller of a boat.
+The vertebrae that had been discovered showed clear markings that the blade of a knife had been used.

 Attempts To Identify The Lady Of The Lake

-Investigators looked into all the woman who had been reported missing in the area over the previous 6 months but came up with nothing to link any of them to the victim they had found at Lake Erie.
+Investigators looked into all the woman who had been reported missing in the area.
+Looking at reports for the previous 6 months they came up with nothing.
+There were no links to the victim they had found at Lake Erie.

 Despite there best efforts, police couldn’t identify the victim who became known as the Lady Of The Lake.
 It would also be several years more before the murder was linked to those committed by the Cleveland Torso Murderer.